Skip to content

 Now with the \(cos\), which is the length of the green line, which is the length of the upper-black line minus the length of the mini blue triangle bottom.

-The first length is the same as the length of the bottom of the black triangle with hypotanuse \(cos(\beta)\) which is the \(adj\), so \(cos(\alpha)cos(\beta)\)
+The first length is the same as the length of the bottom of the black triangle with hypotenuse \(cos(\beta)\) which is the \(adj\), so \(cos(\alpha)cos(\beta)\)

-the length of second line is in the bottom of the mini blue triangle with hypotanuse \(sin(\beta)\), and as you know, the angle in the top-left is \(\alpha\) and its the \(opp\) so \(sin(\alpha)sin(\beta)\)
+the length of second line is in the bottom of the mini blue triangle with hypotenuse \(sin(\beta)\), and as you know, the angle in the top-left is \(\alpha\) and it's the \(opp\) so \(sin(\alpha)sin(\beta)\)

 in total, \(cos(\alpha + \beta) = cos(\alpha)cos(\beta) - sin(\alpha)sin(\beta)\)